D'oh-in' in the Wind: Production

-"D'oh-in' in the Wind" was written by Donick Cary and directed by Mark Kirkland and Matthew Nastuk.
-It was first broadcast on the Fox network in the United States on November 15, 1998.
-The idea for the episode was pitched by Cary, who thought it would be fun to see the citizens of Springfield hallucinating.
-He then fleshed it out, forming its current iteration.
-The episode features the revelation of Homer's middle name, "Jay", which is a "tribute" to animated characters such as Bullwinkle J. Moose and Rocket J. Squirrel from The Rocky and Bullwinkle Show who got their middle initial from Jay Ward.
+"D'oh-in' in the Wind" was written by Donick Cary, and directed by Mark Kirkland and Matthew Nastuk.
+It was first broadcast on the Fox Network in the United States on November 15, 1998.
+The idea for the episode was pitched by Cary, who thought it would be amusing to see the citizens of Springfield hallucinating.
+He then fleshed the concept out, forming its current iteration himself.
+The episode features the revelation that Homer's middle name is "Jay", which is a "tribute" to animated characters such as Bullwinkle J. Moose and Rocket J. Squirrel from The Rocky and Bullwinkle Show, who got their middle initial from series creator Jay Ward.
 The name was pitched on for three days by the writers.

 Martin Mull (left) and George Carlin (right) guest-starred as the aging hippies Seth and Munchie in the episode.

 Originally, Kirkland was supposed to be the sole director for the episode, however, at the time, he was going through a divorce that he "did not see coming".
 Because of this, Kirkland assigned his assistant director, Matthew Nastuk, to direct the episode in his stead.
 However, after having directed a scene, Nastuk claimed that he was "terrified" and wanted Kirkland to continue the direction.
 Kirkland returned to direct the episode, feeling better after getting over the divorce.
 Despite the circumstances, Kirkland stated that he "loved" working on the episode, and could relate to the story since he had grown up in a "sort of hippie commune school" in the late '60s and early '70s.
 Kirkland based a lot of the scenery designs in the episode on the state of Vermont where, according to him, a lot of "ex-hippies" live.